thinkle12/pyproteininference/README.md

 ## More Options for calling the CLI

-1. Run the standard commandline from an idXML file
+1. Run the standard command line from an idXML file
 ```shell
 protein_inference_cli.py \
 -f /path/to/target/file.idXML \